dynamsoft-docs/license-server-docs/selfhosting/manageDLS.md

 ## Configure the License

 To configure the license is to manage the Handshake Code for the license.
-For more details, please see [how to manage the handshake code]({{site.common}}handshakeCodes.html).
+For more details, please see [how to manage the project]({{site.common}}project.html).

 > Read more on [what is a Handshake Code]({{site.about}}terms.html#handshake-code)